Revised: November 9, 2017

 B. Student review

 In accordance with Regent Policy 30-5, Policy and Procedures for Segregated University Fees, students are to be given an opportunity to review and offer advice upon the budget of each program and activity that is funded primarily with non-allocable SUF.
-To that end, each campus administration, in consultation with its student governance groups, shall develop specific procedures to ensure that there is an opportunity for SUFAC to conduct a timely and meaningful review of the non-allocable SUF budget.
+To that end, campus administration, with their student governance groups, shall develop specific procedures to ensure that there is an opportunity for SUFAC to conduct a timely and meaningful review of the non-allocable SUF budget.
+This shall include the ability for student governance groups to request earlier and more extensive participation in specific program areas such as (but not limited to) transit/bus and intercollegiate athletics programming.
 A copy of these procedures, signed by appropriate campus administrators and student representatives, shall be filed with the UW System President’s designee.
-The agreed upon procedures shall be consistently followed from one year to the next and any changes to those procedures will be documented and filed with the UW System President’s designee.
+The agreed upon procedures shall be reviewed with student governance groups annually and consistently followed from one year to the next.
+Any changes to those procedures will be documented and filed with the UW System President’s designee.
 Consistent with section B.1 of Regent Policy 30-3, Guidelines for Student Governance, the President’s designee shall mediate if a campus administration and its student representatives cannot reach agreement upon the procedures to be followed.

 Any proposed major remodeling or major new construction project as defined by section 20.924(1)(a) Wisconsin Statutes that will increase the non-allocable portion of the SUF on any campus shall be reviewed by the Chancellor with appropriate student representation.
 There shall be specific action by the SUFAC on the project in question, which will be presented as part of the required information for the Regents at the time the project is advanced for approval.